ajpiter/PythonProTips/PythonBasics/Function/BuiltInFunctions/README.md

 - list(seq): Converts a tuple into a list.
 - cmp(list1, list2): It compares elements of both lists list1 and list2.

+### Functions from Packages

+There are many more functions that are store in modules.
+You can access them by calling:

+from module import function

+from math import sqrt

+import math as m

 ### Resources